nickmasster/codernitydb3/docs/database_indexes.rst

     :rtype: set

 .. note::
-    Obviously you can use that simple indexes in |codernitydb3-HTTP-link| without any problem.
+    Obviously you can use that simple indexes in |CodernityDBHTTP-link| without any problem.

 .. note::
     Error reporting / handling system in that mode will tell you exactly what's wrong with your code.